Principal photography: Preparation

 Principal photography can take place in a studio or in an actual setting, and the choice of location depends on artistic and economic aspects.
 While shooting in a sound stage offers more accurate planning, constructing sets may be expensive.
-Costs and artistic reasons (see French New Wave and Dogma 95) are the main drives behind filming on location.
+Costs and artistic reasons (see French New Wave and Dogme 95) are the main drives behind filming on location.
 However, outdoor shooting requires more effort because equipment and personnel must be transported to the location.
 In the early days of cinema, filmmakers tried to film outdoors as much as possible, as sunlight was needed to ensure adequate exposure of poor-quality early film stock; nowadays, due to the increased use of CGI, more shooting is done in a studio.

 Depending on the laws of the respective country, the producer must obtain filming permits from private individuals, authorities or companies for the selected locations before filming begins.
 An extensive production may require closing the area with signs and diversions.
 A filming permit within an urban area usually requires a fee, which depends on the complexity and scope of the filming as well as the attractiveness of the location.

-Once the locations have been set, the screenplay is summarized in a script breakdown with all information relevant to the shooting.
-The organizational sequence of the shooting is then created in the form of the shooting schedule, specifying the locations, decorations and the necessary personnel and equipment, sorted by date and time.
-The sequence of the scenes to be shot normally does not follow their chronological sequence in the script.
-The shooting schedule usually depends on organizational aspects such as the availability of the actors and locations, and, in the case of outdoor shots, on the season, weather and light conditions.
-To save money, the production team will identify all scenes that involve the same location, cast, and crew and group them together as much as possible so they can be shot together all at once.
-Since actors are normally paid a "day rate," it makes more sense from a financial perspective, for example, to shoot all three scenes involving a particular actor and location on a single day (even though the scenes may occur in completely different parts of the script), rather than paying the actor's day rate three times to bring back the same actor to the same location on three different days just to speak a few lines each day.
-Shooting scenes out of order helps avoid the cost of having to repeatedly travel back to the same locations or reassemble the same sets, but requires considerable effort from both cast and crew members to maintain the illusion of continuity.